-a) Would predicting the temperature when crickets are chirping 30 times in 15 seconds be interpolation or extrapolation?
+Interpolation and Extrapolation Interpolation: When we predict a value inside the domain and range of the data Extrapolation: When we predict a value outside the domain and range of the data a) Would predicting the temperature when crickets are chirping 30 times in 15 seconds be interpolation or extrapolation?
 Make the prediction, and discuss if it is reasonable.

-b) Would predicting the number of chirps crickets will make at 40 degrees be interpolation or extrapolation?
+For the Temperature as a function of chirps in our hand drawn model above, b) Would predicting the number of chirps crickets will make at 40 degrees be interpolation or extrapolation?
 Make the prediction, and discuss if it is reasonable.